btcpayserver/btcpayserver-doc/ElectrumWallet.md

 This documents shows how to connect Electrum Wallet to BTCPay Server.

 **Word of caution** Using Electrum wallet relies on servers that are controlled by third-parties.
 Informations, like public adresses, balances and the transacted amount can potentially be leaked.
 To protect against such leaks, you can setup your own [Electrum Personnal Server](https://github.com/chris-belcher/electrum-personal-server), which is technically advanced task not covered in this document.
-W

-For a better privacy use [BTCPay Wallet](Wallet.md) with a compatible hardware wallet or [Wassabi](WasabiWallet.md).
+For a better privacy, use [BTCPay Wallet](Wallet.md) with a compatible hardware wallet or [Wassabi](WasabiWallet.md).

 If you understood the risks, but still want to proceed using Electrum, follow the instructions below.